excarnateSojourner/wiktionary-dumps/README.md

 # Wiktionary
-These are scripts written to operate on Wiktionary data, with some of their outputs.
+These are scripts written to operate on data from Wiktionary, a free online dictionary.

 ## Raw data
 The raw files available publicly at [Wikimedia Downloads](https://dumps.wikimedia.org/) are larger than GitHub's default upload limit of 2 GiB, so I have not included them here.
-If you want to download them yourself, the file names you should look for are `pages-meta-current.xml` (which contains the current text content of all pages) and `categorylinks.sql` (which indicates which pages are in which categories).

 ## Overview
-### Terminology
-* *pages file*: This is what I call the XML files in the data dumps like `pages-meta-current.xml` and `stub-meta-current.xml` that contain information about Wiktionary pages.
+The database dump files that these scripts parse are in XML and SQL format.
+I use the term ***pages file*** to refer to the XML files such as `pages-meta-current.xml` and `stub-meta-current.xml` that contain information about Wiktionary pages.

-### `ns.py`
+### `ns`
 #### Purpose
-To take a pages file and find all the pages in it that are in a particular namespace.
+To take a pages file and select all the pages in it that are in a particular namespace.

 #### File inputs
 1. A pages file.